vvv2006v/secure-password-generator/README.md

 # secure-password-generator
 A program for creating a secure password

-How do I use this program?
+How to use this program?
 1. Download the file from the repository to your device.
 2. Run the program and follow the instructions.